 It’s heartening to know the Orange County Board of Supervisors is responding to this growing and dangerous concentrations of criminals by installing showers and bathrooms on the novel theory that the way to remove these encampments is by making them more permanent and provide amenities that will only serve to attract more homeless.
 It brings to mind the infamous Vietnam War anecdotes about destroying the village in order to save it, and similarly illustrates the madness of so much of our approach to the homeless problem in Orange County.

 Radical homeless “advocate” Mohammed Aly seems to carry more political weight with the Board than the great silent majority of taxpaying, law-abiding homeowners and businesses weary of the growing disorder and crime.

 In Anaheim, a cadre of progressive activists continue to lobby the Anaheim City Council to repeal the anti-camping ordinance – which would open the floodgates to more of these criminal camps setting up in neighborhood parks.
 For the average, working Anaheimers who live with the consequences of existing encampments, the detachment from reality of these progressives is astounding.

-This vast criminal village lies within the 4th Supervisor District.
+This vast criminal village lies within the 3rd Supervisor District.
 This is a metastasizing public safety problem.
-It’s time for the candidates running for this seat to start telling their would-be constituents how they propose to end the County’s paralysis in the face of this public safety threat.
+Since it is on the boundary between the 3rd and 4th Supervisor Districts and bleeds into the latter, tt’s time for the candidates running for this seat to start telling their would-be constituents how they propose to end the County’s paralysis in the face of this public safety threat.